Ginkgo (Ginkgo biloba)

 Family: Ginkgoaceae (Ginkgo)

-Characteristics: The 2-3 inch long leaves are wide, fan shaped, and dark green.
+Characteristics: The 2-inch to 3-inch-long leaves are wide, fan shaped, and dark green.
 In the fall, leaves turn brilliant yellow.
 Flowers will emerge around 20 years after the tree has been planted but are usually not noticable.
 Bark is light gray with shallow ridges and furrows.
 With age, this tree becomes dense and broad.
 It grows 50-80 feet high and has variable spread.

 Foliage: Deciduous (leaves lost seasonally)